nisovin/Minecraft-VanillaDiscordLink/README.md

 * Install [NodeJS](https://nodejs.org/en/download/)
 * Put the index.js, config.js, and package.json files into a folder
 * Run ```npm install``` to install dependencies
+* Turn on rcon in your [server.properties file](https://minecraft.gamepedia.com/Server.properties) and set up a password
 * [Set up a Discord bot](https://discordapp.com/developers/applications/me) and get a login token

 Config